rozdolsky33/certificate-expiration-monitoring/README.md

 1. **OCI Tenancy**: Access to an Oracle Cloud Infrastructure tenancy with appropriate permissions.
 2. **Dynamic Group Setup**:
-    - Create a dynamic group (`Cert-MonitoringFunc-DG`) to include your function OCID:
+    - Create a dynamic group (`CertMonitoringFunc-DG`) to include your function OCID:
       ```text
-      ALL {resource.type = 'fnfunc', resource.compartment.id = '<ocid1.fnfunc.oc1>'}
+      ALL {resource.id = '<ocid1.fnfunc.oc1>'}
       ```

 3. **IAM Policies**:
-    - Add the following policies to enable your dynamic group (`Cert-MonitoringFunc-DG`) to access the necessary resources:
+    - Add the following policies to enable your dynamic group (`CertMonitoringFunc-DG`) to access the necessary resources:
       ```text
-      Allow dynamic-group Cert-MonitoringFunc-DG to use metrics in compartment <compartment_name> where target.metrics.namespace=certificate_expiration_monitoring
+      Allow dynamic-group CertMonitoringFunc-DG to use metrics in compartment <compartment_name> where target.metrics.namespace=certificate_expiration_monitoring
-      Allow dynamic-group Cert-MonitoringFunc-DG to read metrics in compartment <compartment_name>
+      Allow dynamic-group CertMonitoringFunc-DG to read metrics in compartment <compartment_name>
-      Allow dynamic-group Cert-MonitoringFunc-DG to manage alarms in compartment <compartment_name>
+      Allow dynamic-group CertMonitoringFunc-DG to manage alarms in compartment <compartment_name>
-      Allow dynamic-group Cert-MonitoringFunc-DG to manage ons-topics in compartment <compartment_name>
+      Allow dynamic-group CertMonitoringFunc-DG to manage ons-topics in compartment <compartment_name>
-      Allow dynamic-group Cert-MonitoringFunc-DG to use streams in compartment <compartment_name>
+      Allow dynamic-group CertMonitoringFunc-DG to use streams in compartment <compartment_name>
       ```
       or
       ```txt
        Allow dynamic-group <dynamic-group-name> to use metrics in compartment <compartment-name>
       ```

-4. **Resource Principal Example**:
+4. **Resource Principal Example** (Redundant):

    Resource principals offer credentials tied to specific OCI resources.
 Code running in the context of those resources may be granted the rights to act "as the resource".
    The example code in this directory can be assembled into an OCI Functions container.
 If that function is given the permissions to read (or use) resources in a tenancy, it may do so.
 As with all rights grants, this involves two steps:

     - Construct a dynamic group whose membership includes the function, for example  `MonitoringFunc-DG`: